Separatism in Russia: Cossackia

-Cossack separatism originates during the Russian Civil War with the proclamation of Almighty Don Host existing from 1918 to 1920.
+Cossack separatism originated during the Russian Civil War with the proclamation of Almighty Don Host existing from 1918 to 1920.
 Among a number of Cossack emigrants, the ideas of Cossack nationalism were widespread.
 Since the collapse of the USSR, several attempts have been made to revive the Don Republic.
 The Don Cossack Republic was proclaimed in the fall of 1991 and became part of the Union of Cossack Republics of Southern Russia, which planned to become one of the union republics.
 In March 1993, the Great Cossack circle of the Don approved an act on the transformation of the Rostov region into a state-territorial entity.

 Don Cossack separatists seeking the creation of the state of Cossackia are represented on the Free Nations of Post-Russia Forum.

 Kalmykia

 Kalmyk separatism seeks the creation of an independent Kalmyk state and unification with Astrakhan Oblast.
 The biggest movement is the Oirat-Kalmyk People's Congress, which is represented on the Free Nations of Post-Russia Forum.
 Promotion of Kalmyk culture has been viewed as separatism by central authorities.

 In 2022, Shajin Lama (the spiritual leader of Kalmyk Buddhists) of Kalmykia denounced the Russian invasion of Ukraine.